ritch/mdoq/README.md

 **returns** *MiddlewareFunction(req, res, next, use)*

-A function that wraps all the current middleware.
+Returns a middleware wrapping that will execute the current stack.
 Useful for proxying data between servers, clients and other **mdoq** stacks.
+Will call `next(err)` if an `err` exists.

     var app = require('express').createServer();
       , db = mdoq.require('mdoq-mongodb')